-- The data used to calculate this indicator are from the National Perinatal Data Collection (NPDC), which is a national population-based cross-sectional data collection of pregnancy and childbirth. - Data supplied for the NPDC consist of the Perinatal National Minimum Data Set (NMDS), as well as a series of additional data items.
-The Perinatal NMDS is an agreed set of standardised perinatal data elements for mandatory supply by states and territories to support national reporting. - Birthweight is included in the Perinatal NMDS and data are virtually complete (over 99.9% of all babies have valid birthweights recorded). - Since 2005, the NPDC has included information on the Indigenous status of the mother in accordance with the Perinatal NMDS. - For 2011, data on the Indigenous status of the baby were available for 6 jurisdictions-New South Wales, Victoria, Queensland, Tasmania, the Australian Capital Territory and the Northern Territory.
-For 2012, data on the Indigenous status of the baby were supplied by all jurisdictions in accordance with the Perinatal NMDS. - In 2012, 0.2% of mothers who gave birth and 0.8% of babies had missing information on Indigenous status. - Remoteness data for 2012 are not directly comparable with remoteness data for previous years.
+- The data used to calculate this indicator are from the National Perinatal Data Collection (NPDC), which is a national population-based cross-sectional data collection of pregnancy and childbirth. - Data supplied for the NPDC consists of the Perinatal National Minimum Data Set (NMDS), as well as a series of additional data items.
+The Perinatal NMDS is an agreed set of standardised perinatal data elements for mandatory supply by states and territories to support national reporting. - The Perinatal NMDS includes two standardised data items on tobacco smoking during pregnancy for births from July 2010: smoking during the first 20 weeks of pregnancy, and smoking after 20 weeks of pregnancy.
+However, 2012 is the first year for which all states and territories reported against these standard items. - Definitions and methods used for data collection of smoking during pregnancy differ among the jurisdictions and therefore comparisons between states and territories should be made with caution. - Since 2005, the NPDC has included information on the Indigenous status of the mother in accordance with the Perinatal NMDS. - In 2012, 0.2% of mothers who gave birth had missing information on Indigenous status. - Since the last reporting cycle, the standard population used for calculating age-standardised rates for mothers was amended from the Australian female population who gave birth in each reporting period to the Australian female Estimated Resident Population as at 30 June 2001.
+Data back to the baseline reporting year (2007) have been revised accordingly. - Remoteness data for 2012 are not directly comparable with remoteness data for previous years.